 - Market Penetration: change your opening hours of your store, reduce order processing times, showcase entire product portfolio etc.

-- Market Development: Does your research on your market share in your existing sectors back up potential demand for you to ?
+- Market Development: Does your research on your market share in your existing sectors back up potential demand for you to considering entering new markets?
+Considering search intent for services in different markets, for example, using Google Keyword Planner or Ubersuggest can also inform this.
 Can your company support this with existing resources?

-- Product and Development: cheaper manufacturers, improve quality, review packaging, ask customers and influencers for feedback etc.
+- Product and Development: Can you you develop new products, perhaps using cheaper manufacturers, improved quality, updated packaging.
+Again market research to ask potential customers and influencers for feedback can help here.

 - Diversification: Assess expertise, technical know-how.
 Can you move into a new market with a new product offer using the skills in your business?
 Do you have a strong management team to support it.

-Examples of how the Ansoff Matrix can be applied to digital marketing strategy
+Examples of how the Ansoff Matrix can be applied to recession digital marketing strategy

 The Ansoff matrix is useful for developing online strategies too, for example...